qmk/qmk_firmware/keyboards/planck/ez/readme.md

 This will remove the default behavior for changing the LEDs based on layer, and allow you to control them manually.

-Alternatively, you can use the following defines in your keymap's `config.h` to control which layers are used.
+Alternatively, you can use the following defines in your keymap's `config.h` to control which layers are used, as long as you have `ORYX_CONFIGURATOR` defined in your keymap's `config.h` file, as well.

 ```c
 #define PLANCK_EZ_LED_LOWER 3